rosemm/understandingdata/content/post/CFA_in_lavaan.md

     lavaan WARNING: some observed variances are (at least) a factor 1000 times larger than others; use varTable(fit) to investigate

+If you have indicator variables on very different scales, that can make the covariance matrix problematic.
+An easy fix is to standardize some or all of your variables before fitting the model with the `scale` function.

     lavaan WARNING: could not compute standard errors! lavaan NOTE: this may be a symptom that the model is not identified.

+If the model is not identified, that generally means its too complex given the amount of information in the covariance matrix.
+Note that increasing your N won't help here --- you actually need more indicators, or to reduce the complexity of the model.

 <h3 id="refs">
 References and Further Reading